 4. Empowerment of Staff

-Customers may not be familiar with digital services or may not be using them to their fullest.
+Consumers may not be familiar with digital services or may not be using them to their fullest.
 Others may be interested but intimidated and unsure of how to get started.
 Each of these situations presents an opportunity for a staff member to step in to educate the customer or offer a helping hand.

 Many organizations have contact centers with staff that handle payment inquiries on behalf of financial institution clients.
-It is important to leverage these contact center agent interactions with customers to educate them on the features and benefits of electronic bill payment.
+It is important to leverage these contact center agent interactions to educate them on the features and benefits of electronic bill payment.

 5. Incentives and Cause Marketing